-1994 Informal Group on Secondary Mortgage Market was convened by the HKMA in February to study secondary mortgage market in Hong Kong 1996 The HKMA put forward a proposal for the establishment of a mortgage corporation in Hong Kong 1997 The Issuer was established in March and commenced operations in October 1998 The Issuer established its Debt Issuance Programme in June 1999 The Mortgage Insurance Programme was launched in March The Guaranteed Mortgage-backed Pass-through Securitisation Programme was launched in October 2001 The Issuer obtained credit ratings from both Moody's and Standard & Poor's in July The Issuer launched its retail bonds through appointed placing banks in October The Bauhinia MBS Programme was established in December 2003 Purchase of Civil Servant Housing Loans by the Issuer from the Hong Kong Government in May Purchase of Home Starter Loans and Sandwich Class Housing Loans by the

-Issuer from the Hong Kong Government in December
+1994 Informal Group on Secondary Mortgage Market was convened by the HKMA in February to study secondary mortgage market in Hong Kong 1996 The HKMA put forward a proposal for the establishment of a mortgage corporation in Hong Kong 1997 The Issuer was established in March and commenced operations in October 1998 The Issuer established its Debt Issuance Programme (DIP) in June 1999 The Mortgage Insurance Programme (MIP) was launched in March The Guaranteed Mortgage-backed Pass-through Securitisation Programme was launched in October 2001 The Issuer obtained credit ratings from both Moody's and S&P in July The Issuer launched its retail bonds through appointed placing banks in October The Bauhinia MBS Programme was established in December 2003 Purchase of Civil Servant Housing Loans by the Issuer from the Hong Kong Government in May Purchase of Home Starter Loans and Sandwich Class Housing Loans by the Issuer from the Hong Kong Government in December 2004 The Retail Bond Issuance Programme was launched in May The 10-year fixed-rate mortgage scheme was launched in November

-2004 The Retail Bond Issuance Programme was launched in May The 10-year fixed-rate mortgage scheme was launched in November 2007 The Medium Term Note Programme was established in June 2008 The revolving credit facility provided by the Exchange Fund through the HKMA was increased from HK\$10 billion to HK\$30 billion 2009 Debut public benchmark issuance of U.S.\$500 million fixed rate notes under the Medium Term Note Programme 2011 The SME Financing Guarantee Scheme was launched in January The Reverse Mortgage Programme was launched in July 2012 Special Concessionary Measures under the SME Financing Guarantee Scheme were launched in May 2017 The Issuer established two wholly-owned subsidiaries, the HKMCI and the HKMCA, to operate the general insurance business and the HKMC Annuity Plan respectively 2018 The Mortgage Insurance Programme, the Reverse Mortgage Programme, and the SME Financing Guarantee Scheme, were transferred to the HKMCI in May The HKMC Annuity Plan was launched in July 2019 The infrastructure financing and securitisation business was implemented in January The Policy Reverse Mortgage Programme was launched in May 2020 The Fixed-rate Mortgage Pilot Scheme was launched in May
+2007 The Medium Term Note Programme was esta tablished in June -- -------------------

+- 2008 The revolving credit facility provided by the Exchange Fund through the HKMA was increased from HK\$10 billion to HK\$30 billion in December - 2009 Debut public benchmark issuance of U.S.\$500 million fixed rate notes under the Medium Term Note Programme - 2011 The SME Financing Guarantee Scheme (SFGS) was launched in January

+The Reverse Mortgage Programme (RMP) was launched in July

+- 2012 Special concessionary measures , i.e. the 80 per cent. guarantee product (80% SFGS) under the SFGS was launched in May - 2017 The Issuer established two wholly-owned subsidiaries, the HKMCI and the HKMCA, to operate the general insurance business and the HKMC Annuity Plan respectively - 2018 The MIP, the RMP, and the SFGS, were transferred to the HKMCI in May

+The HKMC Annuity Plan was launched in July

+2019 The Infrastructure Financing and Securitisation (IFS) business was launched in January

+The Policy Reverse Mortgage Programme (PRMP) was launched in May

+The 90 per cent. guarantee product (90% SFGS) under the SFGS was launched in December

+2020 The special 100% loan guarantee under the SFGS (Special 100% SFGS Loan Guarantee) was launched in April

+The Fixed-rate Mortgage Pilot Scheme was launched in May

+The revolving credit facility provided by the Exchange Fund through the HKMA was increased from HK\$30 billion to HK\$80 billion in October

+2021 The 100% Personal Loan Guarantee Scheme (PLGS) was launched in April